reuschi/smart-photo-frame/README.md

 - [ ] Complete the replacement of all texts in english and german
 - [x] Implement another interconnection between frame and sender (OwnCloud, Dropbox, etc.)
 - [ ] ~~Find a different presenter application to also display videos~~ *(rejected)*
+- [ ] Refactor all modules to fit for a successful palint run